-- 1. Touch the grounded bare stainless steel back of the circulation chiller in order to discharge any possible electrostatic charge. - 2.
+- Disconnect the device from the mains power supply before installing modules. - 1.
+Touch a grounded, bare point of the circulation chiller in order to discharge any possible electrostatic charge. - 2.
 Remove the module from its packaging. - 3.
 Turn off the constant temperature equipment and pull out the mains plug. - 4.
 The module bays are protected with a cover.
 Loosen the screws for the cover of the corresponding module bay and carefully remove the cover. - 5.
 Carefully remove the bus connection cable from the cover. - 6.
-Insert the bus connection cable red plug into red socket.

-The plug and the socket are reverse polarity protected.

-7. Insert the module into the corresponding bay and fasten it with the two cross-head screws.
+Connect the bus connection cable to the module red plug into red socket. - The plug and the socket are reverse polarity protected. - 7.
+Insert the module into the corresponding bay and fasten it with the two cross-head screws.